 Community Medical Center (CMC) had one initial requirement – find a FAL remediation solution for their MEDITECH electronic health record (EHR) application to maintain 24/7 availability and avoid downtime.
-While turning to V-locity® I/O reduction software for this purpose, what they didn’t expect was the additional value it provided to their aging storage infrastructure, enabling CMC to squeeze significantly more performance from their existing systems.
-As a result, CMC deployed V-locity beyond their MEDITECH servers to improve the performance of all their Tier-1 applications.
+While turning to DymaxIO® I/O reduction software for this purpose, what they didn’t expect was the additional value it provided to their aging storage infrastructure, enabling CMC to squeeze significantly more performance from their existing systems.
+As a result, CMC deployed DymaxIO beyond their MEDITECH servers to improve the performance of all their Tier-1 applications.

 Community Medical Center in Falls City, Nebraska, is a general medical and surgical hospital.
 CMC offers hope, healing, and assurance through quality healthcare, engaged outreach, and faithful stewardship

 CMC faced two key challenges.
 Firstly, they needed a FAL remediation (File Attribute List over expansion) solution to ensure 24/7 availability of their MEDITECH electronic health record (EHR) application.
-Condusiv’s V-locity I/O reduction software was the obvious choice to meet that requirement.
+Condusiv’s DymaxIO I/O transformation software was the obvious choice to meet that requirement.

 “Our doctors and clinicians were losing too much time on basic tasks like waiting on medical images to load, or scanning images, or even just navigating from screen to screen within the application.
 The easy answer is to buy new server and storage hardware; however, that’s also a very expensive answer.
 When you’re a small hospital, you need to squeeze every last drop of performance out of your existing infrastructure.
-Since we don’t have the budget luxury of doing hardware refreshes every three years, we need to get at least five years or more from our storage backend,” said Joe Buckminster, IT Director, Community Medical Center.
+Since we don’t have the budget luxury of doing hardware refreshes every three years, we need to get at least five years or more from our storage backend,” said the IT Director at Community Medical Center.

-Second, V-locity establishes a tier-0 caching strategy by using idle, available DRAM to serve hot reads.
-Nothing has to be allocated for cache, since V-locity dynamically adjusts to only what is otherwise unused.
+Second, DymaxIO establishes a tier-0 caching strategy by using idle, available DRAM to serve hot reads.
+Nothing has to be allocated for cache, since DymaxIO dynamically adjusts to only what is otherwise unused.
 With as little of 2GB of available memory, many customers serve as much as 50% of their read traffic.
 As a result, most DymaxIO customers experience at least 50% faster application performance, with many workloads getting much more, depending on the extent of Windows write inefficiencies and how much memory is available.

-When examining the last 24 hours from CMC’s single heaviest workload on a MS-SQL server, V-locity offloaded 48,272,115 I/O operations from storage (48% of read traffic / 47% of write traffic) – a savings of seven hours in storage I/O time.
+When examining the last 24 hours from CMC’s single heaviest workload on a MS-SQL server, DymaxIO offloaded 48,272,115 I/O operations from storage (48% of read traffic / 47% of write traffic) – a savings of seven hours in storage I/O time.